 Why did we decide to help our clients with a simple, no-nonsense chatbot definition?
 Because two things are currently happening for our customers.

-Firstly, chatbots and artificial intelligence are becoming digital considerations you can no longer ignore.
+Firstly, chatbots are becoming a digital consideration businesses can no longer ignore.

 And, as always, this simple – but relatively new – term is often misunderstood.